 The themes of the first challenge held, 12 – 15 October 2020, were crafted around Sustainable Development Goals 6: clean water and sanitation, 7: clean energy, and 11: sustainable cities and communities.

 - 16 participants in the STEM field preselected through an online hackathon

 - E-safiri – The team plans to develop electric charging stations for two and three wheelers to help increase the adoption of e-mobility for commercial use in an effort to reduce carbon emissions in the transport sector.

 - Casa – The team plans to use ultra-thin wall technology for slum upgrading.

-The three winning teams are undergoing online incubation and mentorship that will end in March 2021.
+The three winning teams underwent online incubation and mentorship and are working on their prototypes.